jomoll/jomoll.github.io/_pages/about.md

 <div style="margin-top: 30px;"></div>

 ## bio
-Prior to beginning his PhD, Johannes spent six months as a research assistant at the <a href="https://aimi.stanford.edu/">Artificial Intelligence in Medicine & Imaging (AIMI)</a> center at Stanford University, where he was supervised by <a href="https://curtlanglotz.com">Curtis Langlotz and <a href="https://aimi.stanford.edu/people/jean-benoit-delbrouck-0">Jean-Benoit Delbrouck.
+Prior to beginning his PhD, Johannes spent six months as a research assistant at the <a href="https://aimi.stanford.edu/">Artificial Intelligence in Medicine & Imaging (AIMI)</a> center at Stanford University, where he was supervised by <a href="https://curtlanglotz.com">Curtis Langlotz</a> and <a href="https://aimi.stanford.edu/people/</jean-benoit-delbrouck-0">Jean-Benoit Delbrouck</a>.

 <div style="margin-top: 40px;"></div>